Package Leaflet:information for the patient

 Brown, round, film-coated tablets, approximately 8 mm in diameter, marked with "RSV 20" on one side.

-Film-coated tablets are packaged in OPA/Alu/PVC/Alu blisters or HDPE bottles with PP caps and silica gel desiccant, packaged in cardboard containers.
+The film-coated tablets are packaged in OPA/Alu/PVC/Alu blisters or HDPE bottles with a PP cap and silica gel desiccant, packaged in a cardboard box.

 Package sizes